 The Swiss Federal Tribunal has the power to review fully issues of jurisdiction with respect to the correct application of the law.
 At the same time, it has no power to review the arbitral tribunal's findings on the facts of the case (see also 5.3 Circumstances for Court Intervention).

 According to recent statistics in 2018, only 11.3% of all jurisdictional challenges have been successful since the PILA was introduced in 1989 (see Dasser/Wojtowicz, Challenges of Swiss Arbitral Awards – Updated Statistical Data as of 2017, ASA Bull.
 2/2018, p 276), so it appears fair to conclude that the Swiss Federal Tribunal has remained deferent to reasonable jurisdictional decisions of arbitral tribunals.

 Swiss courts will deny state court jurisdiction and the party that commenced state court proceedings in breach of an arbitration agreement will have to restart the proceedings before an arbitral tribunal (see also 3.3 National Courts' Approach).

 The Swiss Federal Tribunal has accepted extensions of arbitration agreements to non-signatories in the following situations:

 A summary of this legislation can be found in the decision of the Swiss Federal Tribunal No 4A_627/2011, paragraph 3.2 (with further references; see also 3.1 Enforceability).

-Article 183 PILA expressly authorises arbitral tribunals to order interim measures, unless the parties agreed otherwise in the arbitration agreement.
+Article 183 of the PILA expressly authorises arbitral tribunals to order interim measures, unless the parties agreed otherwise in the arbitration agreement.

 Interim measures in the sense of the PILA would be measures of a temporary nature which aim to maintain the status quo between the parties while a dispute is pending, safeguard the arbitral process (eg, by preserving evidence), or preserve assets in order to satisfy a subsequent award (eg, security for costs).